The story of this website begins long ago - long before anyone imagined the internet.

 Andy lives near Seattle in Washington State with his wife Virginia, where they have been married for over 50 years.
 Andy and Virginia retired in 2015 after 45 years jointly owning and operating a landscape design and maintenance company.
 Andy and Virginia have two adult children, seven grandchildren and one great grandson.
 Andy is a lifelong hunter, an avid outdoorsman, and a collector of antique Winchester rifles.
 Andy is also a vintage Chevy enthusiast and an overseer in his church.

-Justin (everyone calls him Jut) lives in Washington and has been married to his wife Kathy for 25 years.
+Justin (everyone calls him Jut) lives in Washington and has been married to his wife Kathy for nearly 30 years.
 Justin and Kathy have 4 children and one grandchild.
 Justin works for Boeing where he has held roles in aircraft design and in international sales.
 Justin enjoys most outdoor activities, other than landscaping (Andy cured him of this as a child).
 He loves to fish and hunt, and enjoys building custom rifles.

 Some important details:

 pre64win.com is a federally licensed type 1 firearms dealer and is also licensed to sell firearms by the state of Washington.
 We love God, love America, pay our taxes, and work hard to do everything by the book.
 This means we charge sales tax for our customers who live in Washington state.
 We apologize for this added charge to our closest customers, but you can rest assured this money goes directly into Washington State's general fund.